twisted/treq/docs/testing.rst

 Thus, the ``request`` object your code interacts with is a *real* :class:`twisted.web.server.Request` and behaves the same as it would in production.

 Note that if your resource returns :data:`~twisted.web.server.NOT_DONE_YET` you must keep a reference to the :class:`~treq.testing.RequestTraversalAgent` and call its :meth:`~treq.testing.RequestTraversalAgent.flush()` method to spin the memory reactor once the server writes additional data before the client will receive it.

+If you are using :class:`~twisted.web.server.Session` instances in the wrapped resource, you may need to call :meth:`~treq.testing.StubTreq.cleanSessions()` to expire all sessions and prevent an unclean/dirty reactor.